ludovicm67/media-tools/packages/webm-tools/README.md

 - `Buffer`: Buffer that works on both Node.js and browsers
 - `utils.blobToArrayBuffer`: a function to convert a Blob to an ArrayBuffer
 - `ebmlSchema`: the EBML schema
-- `ebml`: an object with the following methods:
-  - `resetDecoder`: reset the decoder state
 - `decode`: decode an EBML element
 - `displayDecodedElements`: display the decoded elements using `console.log`
 - `fix`: the function to use to fix a chunk by using the previous one

 ## How the chunks are fixed